mallikasdishes/github.io/_posts/2019-02-18-kandi-powder.md

   other_details: |-
       None
   additional_comments: |-
-      Origin of the name **Kandi Podi** comes from Telugu language, where *Podi* means *Powder*, and *Kandi Pappu* means Toor Dal.
-Basically *Kandi Podi* translates into *Toor Dal Powder*. just a simple name given to a dish that is extremely popular in Andhra Pradesh.
+      If you are wondering, the name **Kandi Podi** originated from Telugu language, where *Podi* means *Powder*, and *Kandi Pappu* means Toor Dal.
+Basically *Kandi Podi* translates into *Toor Dal Powder*.
+Just a simple name given to a dish that is extremely popular in Andhra Pradesh.
 I hope you try it out!

 ---